Subscribe to Cruise Radio News Daily Updates.

 3. Non-alcoholic drinks count against your limit.

 This is simply untrue.
-The fact is that you may order as many non-alcoholic drinks as you like with the Carnival drink package.
+Unlike some other cruise lines, Carnival includes non-alcoholic beverages in its all-inclusive CHEERS package, and you can order as many of these as you can possibly drink.
 Plus, if you want to order a daiquiri and a bottle of water at the same time, that’s allowed – unlike not being allowed to order two alcoholic drinks at once.
+For an idea of what non-alcoholic beverages are offered, these include sodas, bottled water, milkshakes, smoothies, juices, specialty coffees and hot teas, energy drinks, sports drinks, coconut water, any non-alcoholic bottled beverages, and zero-proof cocktails.

 4. Everything is included.

-While the overwhelming majority of the ship’s alcohol is included in the CHEERS package, there are a few items that are not included.
+While the overwhelming majority of the ship’s beverages are included in the CHEERS package, there are a few items that are not.
 For example, while glasses of wine are covered, bottles of wine come at an extra expense, though with a 25% discount.
-Other drinks not covered include those in souvenir glasses, bottles of liquor, drinks offered at the gangway, drinks offered through room service, mini-bars and other in-stateroom beverage programs, sharing cocktails, floaters, pitchers, tubes, buckets, and beverages offered through enomatic wine machines and self-serve beer stations.
+Other drinks not covered include those in souvenir glasses, bottles of liquor (delivered to your stateroom), drinks offered at the gangway, drinks offered through room service, mini-bar and other in-stateroom beverage programs, sharing cocktails, floaters, pitchers, tubes, buckets, and beverages offered through enomatic wine machines and self-serve beer stations.

 5. It’s the same price onboard.